ppapahr/Information-Retrieval-2021/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was developed for the course of "Information Retrieval" in Department of Computer Science and Engineering in the University Of Ioannina under the supervision of Professor Evaggelia Pitoura.
-The project is about the developement of a search engine specifically for COVID-19 realted documents, using the open-source library Lucene in java.
+This project was developed for the course of "Information Retrieval" in Department of Computer Science and Engineering in the University of Ioannina under the supervision of Professor Evaggelia Pitoura.
+The project is about the development of a search engine specifically for COVID-19 related documents, using the open-source library Lucene in java.

 ### Built With

-This is the list of softwares and plugins that we are going to use in order to complete the project:
+This is the list of software and plugins that we are going to use in order to complete the project:
 * [Oracle JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)
 * [Lucene 8.8.2](https://lucene.apache.org/)
 * [Maven](https://maven.apache.org/download.cgi)

 ## About The Dataset
 The dataset that was used was taken from <a href="https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge">Kaggle</a> and consists of documents related to COVID-19.
 These documents are mainly scientific articles and research focused.
-All of them are in .json format, and more specifically they have been seperated into fields (inside the json file).
-In general each document has fields for a unique "paper-id", a title, a list of authors and a body-text that consists of paragraphs.
+All of them are in .json format, and more specifically they have been separated into fields (inside the json file).
+In general, each document has fields for a unique "paper-id", a title, a list of authors and a body-text that consists of paragraphs.
 Other fields inside the json format contain information such as references, citations, acknowledgements etc.

 <!-- USAGE EXAMPLES -->
 ## Usage